WebView

 }

-.
-This parameter provides the destination to redirect the user to when the authentication session is complete.
-The value of this parameter must be exactly the same as the urlScheme
+The parameter callbackURL provides the destination to redirect the user to when the authentication session is complete.
+The value of this parameter must be identical to the urlScheme parameter that is passed into the establishData.metadata object when the Lightbox is launched.

 import WebKit